rcheng15jhu/plenum/iterations/README.md

 - "api/updateconnection", which changes the connections depending on the given parameters,
 - "api/changepassword", which allows the user to change their password, and
 - "api/editprofile", which allows the user to change parts of their profile info.
+- "api/getprofile", which allows the user to get each component of their profile info.

 Small guide of each page:
 - List-calendar, List-events: you can press the + button to add new calendars or events.
 On the right, you can see your selected calendar or event.